Mordentary/Mordentary/README.md

 ---

 ## What I'm Working On
-I’m diving into advanced mathematics, developing **Singularity Engine** (a Vulkan-based engine with GPU-accelerated path tracing), and fine-tuning my CPU rasterizer, *AxiomR*.
+I’m diving into advanced mathematics, developing **Singularity Engine** (a Vulkan-based multiplatform engine with GPU-accelerated path tracing)

 ---